5 Top Holiday Windows in Festive Toronto

 176 Yonge Street (Yonge and Queen)

-If you’re seeking nostalgia and tradition: hats off to The Bay for going all out – year after year – with their holiday window displays.
-Their ornate and superbly crafted holiday tableaux run the length of the windows on the east side of Yonge and along Queen West.
+If you’re seeking nostalgia and tradition: hats off to Hudson’s Bay for going all out – year-after-year – with its holiday window displays.
+The ornate and superbly crafted holiday tableaux run the length of the windows on the east side of Yonge and along Queen West.
 They rival Macy’s in New York.
 Functioning train sets, mechanical mice, moving Santas.
 I remember the year they took the “Tales of Narnia” as the theme.
 Expect to feel warm and fuzzy all over.

-While you’re there: after checking out The Bay windows, I like to head over to the City Hall ice rink, just down the street, for some ice-skating.
+While you’re there: after checking out the Hudson’s Bay windows, I like to head over to the City Hall ice rink, just down the street, for some ice-skating.
 (It’s free.)

 More: Hudson’s Bay Company.